jianglin314/gathierry.github.io/_posts/2015-07-23-NumPy-Basic-1.md

 ---
 layout: post
 title: NumPy Tutorial (1)
-categories: [engineering]
+categories: [data science]
-tags: [python, data science, numpy, Python for Data Analysis]
+tags: [python, numpy, Python for Data Analysis]
 description: NumPy is the fundamental package for scientific computing with Python.
-Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
-Arbitrary data-types can be defined.
-This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.
+In this part, we'll introduce the basic data struction of the package.
 ---
 ## Multidimensional data structure - ndarray
 	In [3]: import numpy as np